wesley-petit/game-production-pipeline/docs/install-helix-authentication-service.md

    nano .env
    ```

-4. Paste the content in your env file and change the SVC_BASE_URI to the service url (e.g https://SRV_IP:3000/). :warning: Do not add single or double quote in an .env file.
+4. Paste the content in your env file and change the SVC_BASE_URI to the service url (e.g https://SRV_IP:3000/).

    ```bash
    SVC_BASE_URI=<YOUR_SVC_BASE_URI>